-Keep the blister strips in the outer package in order to protect from light.

-Divided tablets should be stored in the open blister pack.
+Keep the blister strips in the outer carton in order to protect from light.
+This veterinary medicinal product does not require any special temperature storage conditions Divided tablets should be stored in the blister pack.

 5.4 Nature and composition of immediate packaging